stevehoover/ChipEXPO-2021/README.md

   - Within the Workspace, add yourself to the `#chip-expo-2021` channel (hover over "Channels, click the '+', and "Browse Channels").
   - Ask questions in Russian or English, they will be translated by the "Lingvanex Translator" plugin.

+In case makerchip.com becomes sluggish or unresponsive, reload this page and check the Zoom chat and/or Slack for any updates.
+Please report any platform issues that have not already been reported.

 ## After the Tutorial